Road House (1989 film): Home media

 Between VHS, DVD, Blu-ray and streaming service sales, Road House has grossed over $203 million, including its original box office of $61 million.
 The film was originally released on VHS and then on DVD.
 In the United States Metro-Goldwyn-Mayer first released the film on DVD on February 4, 2003, with a 2.35:1 aspect ratio and theatrical trailer as the sole extra feature.

-In 2006 a Deluxe Edition DVD was released with two audio commentaries including one with the director, two featurettes titled "On the Roadhouse" and "What Would Dalton Do?".
-Road House was first issued by MGM on Blu-ray disc on June 2, 2009.
+In 2006 a Deluxe Edition DVD was released with two audio commentaries including one with the director, two featurettes titled On the Roadhouse and What Would Dalton Do?.
+Road House was first issued by MGM Home Entertainment on Blu-ray disc on June 2, 2009.
 A second disc combines the same six special features ported from the Deluxe DVD.

 After being reissued numerous times in the U.S., in 2016 Shout!
 Factory released a 2-disc Blu-ray collectors edition with fourteen extra features with material ported over from the previous editions.
-New supplements include a 'Making of' documentary with new interviews by Herrington, actors Kelly Lynch, John Doe, Kevin Tighe, Julie Michaels and Red West, a separate conversation with the director and a featurette for the film's music.
+New supplements include a behind the scenes documentary with new interviews by Rowdy Herrington, actors Kelly Lynch, John Doe, Kevin Tighe, Julie Michaels and Red West, a separate conversation with Herrington and a featurette for the film's music.
 The magnet clasp boxed limited edition 4K Ultra HD Blu-ray/Blu-ray combo pack from Vinegar Syndrome was released on November 25, 2022.